mxcop/mxcop/content/articles/fundamental-rc.md

 We're still casting a <span class="highlight">very large number</span> of rays for each probe using this method, *good thing that's about to change.*

 This is when we <span class="highlight">drop the idea</span> that these rings together make up a **single** probe.
-Instead let's view each consecutive ring as its own probe, which *can be moved*.
+Instead, let's view each consecutive ring as its own probe, which *can be moved*.

 > From now on when we refer to **probes**, we are referring to **rings**.